A RIS-Based Vehicle DOA Estimation Method With Integrated Sensing and Communication System: Simulation Results

-For the different numbers $N$ of measurements, the estimation performance is shown in Fig.~\ref{cmea}.
-More measurements can improve the estimation performance.
-For the proposed method, the performance cannot be further improved when $N\geq 32$, where the RMSE is about $\ang{0.04}$.
-For the OMP method, the RMSE platform is about $\ang{0.3}$.
-Hence, the proposed method is much better than the existing methods.
 Finally, the computational time of the proposed method is shown in Fig.~\ref{time}.
-The computational time increases with more RIS elements when the proposed method and the FFT method are adopted.
-The computational time of the proposed method is about $2.6$ s, and is acceptable in most applications.
+The computational time increases with more RIS elements when the proposed and FFT methods are adopted.
+The computational time of the proposed method is about $2.6$ s and is acceptable in most applications.